cyberboy666/r_e_c_u_r/documentation/build_docs.md

 ## get some parts

+for using other parts and other questions check out the [faq] , or get in touch.

 these are the parts you need to get. to reduce shipping costs to nz i sourced them through aliexpress.com but you could equally get them from ebay or elsewhere.

 ### main parts: